About Me

 I’m fascinated by how music, mathematics, and machine learning intersect.
 I enjoy exploring how we can teach machines to understand the mathematical patterns in music, and how we can use technology to understand, create, and transform musical experiences.
 I believe in building solutions that are not merely technically sophisticated, but also transparent and meaningful to the people who use them.

-With 5 years of experience working on machine learning projects across various industries, I’ve picked up knowledge of software engineering practices, end-to-end ML in Python, working with databases, and exploring LLMs.
-I’ve built practical solutions that have saved thousands of manual work hours across industries, and hope to bring my technical expertise into the world of music.
 I recently attained a Masters in Sound and Music Computing, which has equipped me with knowledge of music and audio processing methods.
-Along this journey, I’ve had fun building all sorts of interesting projects - from systems that can generate music (which have been described as “Bach on Drugs”) to creative multimodel systems.
+Along this journey, I’ve had fun building all sorts of interesting projects - from systems that can generate music (which have been described as “Bach on Drugs”) to creative multimodel systems, and learnt how I could bring my technical expertise into the world of music.

-Based in London and always up for a good chat about music, machine learning, or the occasional philosophical debate about whether computers can truly achieve creative autonomy.
+Based in London and always up for a good chat about the music industry, machine learning, or the occasional philosophical debate about whether computers can truly achieve creative autonomy.
+In my free time, I reminisce about my adventures in the real world, and tackle A&R problems in the music industry with the folks at Octavate.
 If you’re interested in collaborating on projects where music and tech collide, let’s connect!